-- Try to maintain a distance of 1.5 metres from others as much as possible in the stairwells or hallways.
+- Try to maintain a distance of 1.5m from others as much as possible in the stairwells or hallways.
 Don’t get in the elevator with people from another apartment if you can avoid it.

 - Do not visit your neighbours or gather in groups in common areas such as rooftops or courtyards.

 Strata managers and body corporates

 - Regularly clean frequently touched surfaces in common areas with a detergent followed by disinfectant, or use detergent and disinfectant wipes.